yrj1409/adversarial_attack/README.md

 # adversarial_attack
-some baseline attack method by pytorch
+some baseline attack methods by pytorch